pacosalasv/DRH_Color_Ramp_Studio-Support/README.md

 - Open a Discussion for questions, setup help, workflow advice, and suggestions
 - Open an Issue for confirmed bugs, reproducible compatibility problems, regressions, and feature requests

+## Availability

+This add-on may be available through multiple marketplaces and storefronts.

+For support, documentation, and issue tracking, please use this GitHub repository as the central public support hub.

 ## Documentation

 - [User Manual](docs/manual/user-manual.pdf)